SanderMertens/ecs-faq/README.md

     });
 ```

-The second approach is generally faster as it requires less lookups, and can take advantage of efficient comopnent storage methods.
+The second approach is generally faster as it requires less lookups, and can take advantage of efficient component storage methods.

 ### How are entities matched with systems?
 There are three popular ways of implementing this.